adrianmehran/DropByDrop/README.md

 ## © Copyright

-© 2025 — DropByDrop Team
+© 2025 DropByDrop Team.

-Created for educational purposes as part of the Cambridge IGCSE Global Perspectives curriculum.
+This project was created for educational purposes as part of the Cambridge IGCSE Global Perspectives curriculum.

-This website and its content may not be copied, reproduced, or distributed without permission.
+This website may be shared freely via its public link.
+However, its content may not be copied, reproduced, or modified without prior permission.